EtchedPixels/FUZIX/Kernel/platform-esp8266/README.md

 ## TODO

-- Fix execl not to do cheap tricks that don't work on register based argument passing (fixes fsck)
 - Use some of the ROM library routines that don't themselves meddle with static data.
 Make a kernel set and a user set (RBOOT has a good list)
 - Steal the exception and interrupt vector base from the ROM so we can do our own stack switching interrupt handlers
 - Enable signal and preemption processing using these
 - Switch from single to simple model
 - See if we can get away from any use of the ROM routines that use the firmware memory bank and then steal the firmware memory bank
-- Sort of things like stacks on entry and properly document the memory map
+- Sort out things like stacks on entry and properly document the memory map
+- Make the buffer cache self size based on available remaining memory
+- Can we autodetect and manage stuff like peripheral clocks ?
+- Shared ROM libc
+- XIP ROM app code ?